Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Dingboche

-Today, we will leave Dingboche and trek towards Lobuche, situated at an altitude of 4,910 meters.
+Today, we will leave Dingboche and trek towards Lobuche, situated at an altitude of 4,940 m.
 The trek will take about 5 hours, starting with a short uphill climb near the ridge above Pheriche Village before moving alongside the Khumbu Glacier.
-We will pass the Thukla Hills (4,830 m), where we will find memorial statues dedicated to climbers who lost their lives in this region.
+The initial phase of the walk takes a gradual climb via plain terrain, followed by a challenging 2-hour ascent.

-We will continue to be surrounded by stunning views of the Himalayan peaks, including Everest, Pumori, and Nuptse.
-The trail will involve some steep sections, but we will take it slowly to ensure proper acclimatization.
-Once we reach Lobuche, we will rest and prepare for the next day’s journey to Everest Base Camp.
+Continuing the trek, we will pass the Thukla Hills, where we will find memorial statues dedicated to climbers who lost their lives in this region.
+Upon reaching Thukla, we’ll find ourselves surrounded by stunning views of the Himalayan peaks, including Everest, Pumori, and Nuptse.
+The trail involves some steep sections, but we will take it slowly to ensure proper acclimatization.

 Trek Time: